LaurentChC/GettingData_CourseProject/CodeBook.md

 ## Description of the data

-The data table is about measurements that stem from a project 'Human Activity Recognition Using Smartphones Dataset' (see below).
+The data table is about measurements that stem from the project 'Human Activity Recognition Using Smartphones Dataset' (see below).
 - The data table contains 180 rows and 81 columns.
 Each row represents for one subject/activity combination (columns 1 and 2) the average values of 79 measured data.
 Since we have 30 individuals in the experiment, and each individual practised in the experiment the 6 defined activities, we thus arrive at the 180 columns.
-- The 79 columns represent measurement aggregates, where the orginal variable name (that was maintained in the given table) contained either the 'mean' or the 'std' string.
+- The 79 columns represent measurement aggregates, where the orginal variable names (that was maintained in the given table) contained either the 'mean' or the 'std' string.

 ## Data sources
 Data were provided by the Coursera Datascience course, more precisely within the Getting and Cleaning Data Module, as a course project (course that started on 6 August 2015).